DEER: A Benchmark for Evaluating Deep Research Agents on Expert Report Generation: Data Construction Details

 \subsection{Topic Domain Analysis}

-To configure Deep Research tasks (queries), we first analyzed 5045 in-house user queries collected from Deep Research services to ensure a balanced distribution of tasks across domains.
-The domain distribution of these queries is presented in Figure~\ref{fig:topic_domain}, from which we finalized 8 topic domains, including the top 7 areas and an "Others" category that groups the rest.
+To construct deep research tasks, we analyzed 5{,}842 in-house user queries collected from our deep research system to estimate real-world domain demand and to guide the benchmark’s target domain distribution.
+Figure~\ref{fig:topic_domain} shows the resulting distribution.
+Based on this analysis, we finalized 11 topic domains: the 10 most frequent domains and an \emph{Others} category that aggregates all remaining domains.
+We used only aggregated topic counts/statistics derived from in-house queries; no raw queries were released or included, and all queries complied with the organization's privacy policy, including the removal of any personally identifiable information.